genner-lab/meta-fish-lib/assets/species-list-synonyms.md

 Rupert A. Collins
 18 January 2021

+Here is a tutorial for obtaining, annotating, cleaning and formatting a fish species list for a given country.
+We use the [rfishbase](https://docs.ropensci.org/rfishbase/index.html) package to generate both the list and then augment with data from its numerous tables.
+The [rgbif](https://docs.ropensci.org/rgbif/index.html) package is also very useful for generating species lists for particular regions.

 ### Species lists

-Here is a demonstation of getting, cleaning and formatting a fish species list for a given region.
-We use the [rfishbase](https://docs.ropensci.org/rfishbase/index.html) package to generate a species list for a given country and add data fields from its numerous tables.
-ISO country codes can be found at [en.wikipedia.org/wiki/List_of_ISO_3166_country_codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
+Use ISO country codes to define countries.
+These can be found at [en.wikipedia.org/wiki/List_of_ISO_3166_country_codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 ```r
 # load libs